semgrep/semgrep-docs/docs/semgrep-ci.md

 ### Specifying rule configuration in GitHub Actions

-In your repository’s `.github/workflows/semgrep.yml` file, use the `with` key to specify rule configurations in the job that runs Semgrep CI in your workflow.
-You may specify multiple configurations, each on its own line.
+In your repository’s `.github/workflows/semgrep.yml` file, use the `config:` key inside `with:` to specify a rule configuration in the job that runs Semgrep CI in your workflow.
+You may specify multiple configurations, each on its own `config:` line inside `with:`.
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions).

 ### Specifying rule configuration in GitLab CI/CD